 Understanding Lighting Terms

-Light quality refers to the color, or wavelength, of light.
+Light quality refers to the colour, or wavelength, of light.
 Wavelength is described in nanometers (nm).
 All horticultural fixtures focus on photosynthetically active radiation (PAR), or light in the 400-700 nm range.
 Light quality varies with fixture type.
 High-pressure sodium (HPS) fixtures provide full-spectrum light, with heavier representation of middle wavelengths (green, yellow) and red/far red light.
-This light appears yellowish in color.
+This light appears yellowish in colour.
 Metal halide (MH) fixtures also provide full-spectrum light, but with more blue and less red and far red than HPS.
-This heavier percentage of blue light tends to reduce stem elongation and impacts production of secondary compounds (e.g., improved anthocyanin production for leaf color).
-Light from MH fixtures does appear bluer in color.
+This heavier percentage of blue light tends to reduce stem elongation and impacts production of secondary compounds (e.g., improved anthocyanin production for leaf colour).
+Light from MH fixtures does appear bluer in colour.
 Light-emitting diode (LED) fixtures can provide true white light, full-spectrum light or very narrow-spectrum light, depending on the diodes used.
 Recipe-specific standard options typically include white, blue, red and far red light in varied proportions.
-Some LEDs are easily recognized by their pinkish light, but remember that the human-perceived color can differ greatly depending on diode use.
+Some LEDs are easily recognized by their pinkish light, but remember that the human-perceived colour can differ greatly depending on diode use.

 Light intensity is the energy, or strength, of light.
 Our industry describes light intensity in several ways, which can lead to some confusion.
 First, the standard unit of measurement for light energy (intensity) is the micromole (μmol).
 Next, some descriptors of intensity refer to light generated by the fixture, while other descriptors refer to the intensity of light striking a surface.
 Photosynthetic photon flux (PPF), measured as μmol/s (s=second), describes an instantaneous measure of light intensity produced by a fixture.
 However, fixtures vary greatly in how this light is directed.
 Some fixtures have a more focused dispersal pattern and some have a wider dispersal pattern.
 The photosynthetic photon flux density (PPFD) considers both fixture output and dispersal.
 PPFD describes light intensity delivered to a surface and is measured as μmol/ m2/s (micromoles of light hitting a square meter in one second).
 PPFD is also an instantaneous measure of light intensity.
 Remember that the PPFD reported for a fixture is specific to the distance at which the measurement is taken.

-Instantaneous intensity measures like PPF and PPFD help us to compare fixtures, but when we eference crop needs, we need to consider the cumulative light delivered to the crop over the entire light period.
+Instantaneous intensity measures like PPF and PPFD help us to compare fixtures, but when we reference crop needs, we need to consider the cumulative light delivered to the crop over the entire light period.
 Enter the daily light integral (DLI).
 DLI is measured as mol/m2/day (1 mol = 1,000,000 μmol).
 Fixtures with different PPFD can be used to achieve the same DLI by adjusting the distance from the crop and the duration of fixture operation.

 Growers also should consider efficiency in fixture operation: How much light does a fixture create for each unit of energy consumed?
 In this case, the unit of energy most often used for comparison is the joule, with the efficiency rating reported as μmol/J (if you think in terms of power, i.e., watts, 1 W = 1 J/s).
 Remember that μmol/J relates only to the cost of operation and does not consider how the light hits the crop.